“There is no economic world.”

 History, the mother of truth: the idea is astounding.
 Menard, a contemporary of William James, does not define history as an inquiry into reality but as its origin.
 Historical truth, for him, is not what has happened; it is what we judge to have happened.
 The final phrases—exemplar and adviser to the present, and the future’s counselor —are brazenly pragmatic.

 Because of the entirely different milieu in which “Menard’s” text was written, its sentences are capable of significations entirely different from Cervantes’ own!
 Menard’s entire project as an author consists not of writing a new text, but of constructing a conceptual edifice such that he is capable of spontaneously generating the same utterances as in the Quixote, though within his own milieu.
-By (re-)writing the Quixote, Menard can seize upon subtle distinctions in the text, multiplying their significance relative to the history of ideas since Cervantes’ time, while remaining true to the text.
+By (re-)writing the Quixote, Menard can seize upon subtle distinctions in the text, multiplying their significance with respect to the history of ideas since Cervantes’ time, while remaining true to the text.
 As Ayache emphatically repeats: there is no possibility in Menard’s writing, only contingency.
 In visual terms, he depicts this as “following a thread of changes of contexts, which…end up always instantiating the one possibility of the Quixote” (2010: 100), as in a Venn diagram where one dot fits in a range of circles (contexts).
 Normally an author is forced to both modify his or her priors in response to new information and shift their ‘corpus’ among different contexts, but it is only extreme cases like Menard’s that let us isolate one from the other.

 Step one in translating this into economics is replacing the term ‘corpus’ with ‘world’.
 For Laruelle it is axiomatic that we always reside(/dwell) in a ‘world’ = 1.
-That is, any person’s set of concepts, memories, and categories always form a totality, even if “this isn’t the whole story” or “there’s more to life than…” such-and-such.
+That is, any person’s set of concepts, intuitions, and categories always form a totality, even if “this isn’t the whole story” or “there’s more to life than…” such-and-such.
 Even this feeling of lack itself (this such-and-such as such) contributes to the totality of the World.
 Even in the most parsimonious philosophical model, Self and Other (broad as these abstractions are) combine to form a whole.
 Completely ignorant views such as that the Middle East is filled with terrorists likewise serve this function of ‘closure’.
 In fact, no matter how much or how little information we have, our ‘world’ will always be a totality.
 Hence any person hoping to analyze a worldview without trying to correct it (which would just create a different worldview) is, thanks to this non-philosophical axiom, in the same position as Pierre Menard.

 The development of an economic model is, if not treated as if it arose ex nihil, typically included in the (quite vague) Bayesian notion of ‘priors’.
 This is a category mistake: we’re not thinking about the probability of certain events, which we hope to update via new information.
 A cursory glance at the average economics paper reveals that correlations are tested, yes, but any opportunities for ‘updates’ are relegated to future papers.
 This is often taken as a failure on the part of economics, but—ironically—such critics are themselves using an improper model.
 Economics starts from conceptual, intuitive models based upon discursive disciplines, and pares them down to their non-conceptual ‘essence’.
-To recall our initial quotation by Bohr, economics elaborates how and by what means discourses are able to be meaningful by subjecting them to mathematical standards of operativity—it takes conceptual statements within a disciplinary ontology (‘how the economy is’) and shows in intricate detail how its concepts syzygetically interact to produce meaning.
+To recall our initial quotation by Bohr, economics elaborates how and by what means discourses are able to be meaningful by subjecting them to mathematical standards of operativity—it takes conceptual statements within a disciplinary ontology (‘how the economy is’) and shows in intricate detail how its concepts syzygytically interact to produce meaning.
 This should be obvious, but apparently it’s not.
 Economics is generalized Menardism precisely because its algebraic models are elaborate tautologies.
 What separates a good model from a bad model is the extent to which it relies on ad hoc provisions and ‘deus ex machina’-like axioms that lie dormant for a while, then tie everything together in the last minute.
 Heisenberg wrote of quantum theory:

 What we observe is not nature itself but nature exposed to our method of questioning.
 Our scientific work in physics consists in asking questions about nature in the language that we possess and trying to get an answer from experiment by the means that are at our disposal.

 This is the same as UnlearningEcon’s remark on the Procrustean nature of models, but with a non-correlationist twist: economics decomposes the statements of other disciplines into the worlds (ontologies) they presuppose, whose ‘fit’ with events is tested through a continual process of recalibration (Ayache, 2010)—but not to the World, however.
 The curious thing about talking about economics in a non-correlationist way is that it allows a much more anthropological discussion of the social construction of economic facts.
-From a correlationist view, we take a model (or ‘grid’, ‘syntax’, etc.) and lay it on top of the world; its truth is judged by its correspondence.
+From a correlationist view, we take a model (or ‘grid’, or ‘syntax’) and lay it on top of the world; its truth is judged by its correspondence.
 In a non-representational framework, however, someone is given a data set and asked to come up with a self-consistent interpretation that avoids absurdities and too many outliers.
-In the short term, after all, there is little point in doing ‘fieldwork’ in the traditional sense, since any data relevant to economists is non-discursive.
+In the short term, after all, there is little point for economists to do ‘fieldwork’ in the ethnographic sense, since any data relevant to economists is non-discursive.
 Instead, those who work on economic policy are, within the confines of their office, forced to navigate a complex dialectic of politicians’ and activists’ ideals (invariably delivered in conceptual terms) of what would be desirable, with the syzygy of all the variables and relations within a model.
 The question is thus of the meaning of these ideals—in particular, their contingency as accounting identities vis-à-vis various data problems—with respect to what we can say about the phenomena at hand.
 Hence it is Menardist through-and-through.

-For a grossly oversimplified example (representative of data problems more generally), Hughes and Irfan (2008) illustrate how a crystalline and intuitive image of the world often holds only in extremely simplified cases, by noting the seeming cogency of indicators such as income of ‘$1 per day’, versus their difficulty to define in economic terms.
+For a grossly oversimplified example (representative of data problems more generally), Hughes and Irfan (2008) illustrate how crystalline and intuitive images of the world may hold only in extremely simplified cases, by noting the seeming cogency of indicators such as income of ‘$1 per day’, versus their difficulty to define in economic terms.
 For instance, ceteris paribus, the value of $1 a day will reduce each year due to inflation, providing a downward bias to the number of the world’s poor.
 But of course, not all things are equal: if we strictly remain within a $1/day metric, the number of the world’s poor will shift each year according to the value of their country’s currency relative to the dollar.
 Even taking exchange rates into account is still problematic, given that market exchange rates express supply and demand for a given country’ currency, which does not necessarily reflect wealth differentials among countries.
 This is why purchasing power indices are so important.
 These are based upon the amount of goods that money can buy in each country, but even this is ambiguous, due to the fact that purchasing patterns (and thus relative prices) differ in each country.
 To put the point paradoxically, cogent but simplistic indicators are more abstract than the intricate schemata of economics, which are required for the sake of concreteness.

 To spell it out, Menardism in economics roughly takes place according to these steps: